ptdewey/plantuml-lsp/README.md

 ```

 * NOTE: This assumes plantuml is set up as a filetype already
-* NOTE: cmd flag `--exec-path` is used to derive diagnostics.
-The flag can optionally be omitted
+* NOTE: cmd flags `--exec-path` and `--jar-path` are used to derive diagnostics.
+These flags can optionally be omitted
     * This argument allows for use of plantuml via a Jar or a system visible binary.
+    * Only one of these flags should be specified at a given time.

 ---